Abhishek-S-B/GameManagementSystem/README.md

 Game Content Management System (CMS)

-This project is a **Game Content Management System** that enables users to manage characters and other content-related data for a game.
+This project is a **Game Content Management System** that enables users to manage characters data for a game.
 It is built with a React frontend and a .NET Core backend (Web API), connected via a SQL Server database.

 ### High Level Architecture
-	•	Frontend: React (No external UI library used)
+	•	Frontend: React
 	•	Backend: ASP.NET Core Web API with Entity Framework Core
 	•	Database: SQL Server
 	•	Communication: JSON over HTTP (RESTful APIs)